-- Develops the Table 1 content (if involved at this point) and Table 2 details with input from other GIT Preparers and ultimately works with the Trust to refine and finalize a detailed scope of work. - Identifies at least three potential bidders and at least three proposal reviewers. - Serves as a reviewer for all proposals submitted in response to their specific scope of work. - Recommends a winning contractor for the project. - Manages the technical aspects of the awarded project and interfaces directly with the contractor throughout the project life, takes part in progress calls or meetings, reviews and approves deliverables, and monitors performance of the contractor to ensure project stays on schedule. - Provides support in succession planning in cases where a GIT Technical Lead relinquishes their position before closure of the project. - Shares information, lessons learned and/or final deliverables across the CBP. - Coordinates with the Trust to identify and help resolve issues, as necessary. - If a GIT Technical Lead is no longer able to serve as a project lead until its closure, it is the responsibility of the GIT Technical Lead to work with their team leads in succession planning as it relates to the project.
+- Develops the Table 1 content (if involved at this point) and Table 2 details with input from other GIT Preparers and ultimately works with the Trust to refine and finalize a detailed scope of work. - Identifies at least three potential bidders and at least three proposal reviewers. - Serves as a reviewer for all proposals submitted in response to their specific scope of work. - Recommends a winning contractor for the project. - Manages the technical aspects of the awarded project and interfaces directly with the contractor throughout the project life, takes part in progress calls or meetings, reviews and approves deliverables, and monitors performance of the contractor to ensure project stays on schedule. - Provides support in succession planning in cases where another GIT Technical Lead relinquishes their position before closure of the project. - Shares information, lessons learned and/or final deliverables across the CBP. - Coordinates with the Trust to identify and help resolve issues, as necessary. - If a GIT Technical Lead is no longer able to serve as a project lead until its closure, it is the responsibility of the GIT Technical Lead to work with their team leads for succession planning.